taskrabbit/react-component-extension/README.md

 ## Updating from a React Mixin to an Extension

-It is pretty straightforward to make a current Mixin an Extension, for example here is [react-timer-mixin](https://github.com/reactjs/react-timer-mixin) as an [Extension](./examples/extensions/TimerExtension.js)
+It is pretty straightforward to make a React Mixin an Extension, for example here is [react-timer-mixin](https://github.com/reactjs/react-timer-mixin) as an [Extension](./examples/extensions/TimerExtension.js)

 ### TODO